This article is an introduction to "Florida's Inshore and Nearshore Species: 2015 Status and Trends Report."

 Summaries of the data on life history, ecology, fishery characteristics, fish health, and recent stock assessments are provided for six important species or species groups of special interest to Florida’s fisheries managers: blue crab, red drum, stone crab, Caribbean spiny lobster, common snook, and spotted seatrout.
 During alternate years, we update ‘species accounts’ for an additional 42 species or species groups.

-Most species or groups on the Atlantic coast in 2012 were judged stable (70 species or groups).
-Five were increasing, three were decreasing, and 56 were too rarely caught to determine their status.
-Similarly on the gulf coast, most of the species or groups were stable (100), five were increasing, zero were decreasing, and 27 were too rarely caught to determine their status.
+Most species or groups on the Atlantic coast in 2014 were judged stable (72 species or groups).
+Two were increasing, none were determined to be decreasing, and 61 were too rarely caught to determine their status.
+Similarly on the gulf coast, most of the species or groups were stable (96), three were increasing, one was decreasing, and 33 were too rarely caught to determine their status.
 Valid data for two species were assumed to be available only from the waters along Florida’s Atlantic coast: weakfish and American shad.

-Compared to last year’s report, the numbers of stable or increasing groups this year were the same on the Atlantic coast and higher on the Gulf coast (7 more).
-The numbers of decreasing groups are slightly higher compared to last year on the Atlantic coast (1 more) and have decreased to zero (six less) on the Gulf coast.
-Very few species or groups that were judged either increasing, decreasing, or stable last year moved into the insufficient data category (1 on the Atlantic coast and 1 on the gulf coast).
+Compared to last year’s report, the numbers of stable or increasing groups this year were higher on the Atlantic coast (1 more) and lower on the Gulf coast (1 less).
+The numbers of decreasing groups are lower compared to last year on the Atlantic coast (2 less) and on the Gulf coast (2 less).
+Several species or groups that were judged either increasing, decreasing, or stable last year moved into the insufficient data category (2 on the Atlantic coast and 3 on the Gulf coast).

-Sea cucumbers (marine life) on the Atlantic coast have shown consecutive ‘decreasing’ status the last two years.
-Amberjack, vermilion snapper, and triggerfish on the Atlantic coast and shrimp (marine life) on the Gulf coast have shown consecutive ‘increasing’ status the last two years.
+Oysters (invertebrate) on the Gulf coast have shown consecutive ‘decreasing’ status the last two years.
+Octopus (invertebrate) and basses (marine life) on the Gulf coast have shown consecutive ‘increasing’ status the last two years.